 Map is an alternate list layout.
-It displays each list item as a location on a map, as well as an optional list view that people can click in the bottom right of the map.
+It displays each list item as a location on a map, as well as an optional list layout that users can toggle in the bottom right of the map.
+The map layout also supports user location.

-If you see map pins in the wrong locations, this is because you picked the wrong Address property (maybe you chose a column containing place names, not addresses?); or your addresses are incomplete or ambiguous.
+If we see map pins in the wrong locations, this is because we picked the wrong Address property (maybe you chose a column containing place names, not addresses?); or our addresses are incomplete or ambiguous.

-You can ensure the correct pin location and make your app faster by providing coordinates instead of an address.
+We can ensure the correct pin location and make our app faster by providing coordinates instead of an address.
 For example, the Eiffel Tower is located at both:

 You can simply use coordinates as address values, and you can mix addresses and coordinates in the same column.